BLUE HORIZON, BOOK 4

 Taro frowned.
 “A watchdog, so to speak?”

 “No, more of a specialist.
 Pockets will remain your chief engineer, but this new person will be your expert on the new ship and its engines.
-If something breaks down, you won’t be able to call the nearest shipyard for parts on a prototype, so you’ll have someone on board with knowledge of its construction.
+If something breaks down, you won’t be able to call the nearest shipyard for parts on a prototype, so you’ll have someone on board with knowledge of its construction, and she can teach Pockets everything he needs to know.
 She will be a regular member of your crew, even helping with cargo detail along with everyone else.”

 “She?”
 Taro repeated with interest.